At a time when most news organizations are cutting staff, Payday Report is one of the few news organizations that is actually expanding.

 “It’s exciting to know at Payday we can focus on stories that matter,” León said.
 “I want to work on amplifying the voices of the working class and make sure we look for those stories that don’t make it to the mainstream media.”

 León will help take Payday to the next level as it moves beyond a start-up and into a major player in the news world.
 Her work as a reporter and editor will provide much welcome editorial support to Payday’s small, but growing staff.
+Hopefully, she would justify our choice of selecting her as opposed to why we did not hire a literary fiction book editor, or someone of like manner for the job.

 Our current sustaining donors allow me to cover my salary full-time as well as a part-time salary for León.
 Additional funds will help bring León full-time.